ankit-akash/shopifyecommercewebsite/README.md

 # shopifyecommercewebsite
 >Link : https://shopifyecommercewebsite.web.app/

-This is a frontend e-commerce website project, built using React.js, HTML, and CSS.
-It is a user-friendly online shopping experience with a mobile-responsive design and has an animation design.
+This is a frontend e-commerce website is built with React JS, using a component-based approach for easy website development.
+It features responsive design and utilizes React Styled components for styling.
+React Router is employed for navigation, creating a smooth single-page application experience without page refreshing.
+Key components include Header, Slider, Virtual, Product, Testimonials, and Footer.
+The Slider component displays items and groups similar products via props.
+This website is fully responsive for computer screens, tablets, and mobile views.

 ## Features
 [a] Product Catalog: I've created an extensive catalog of products, making it easy for users to browse and search.